ibm-cloud-docs/devsecops/devsecops-config-github.md

 ### Configuring Status Checks
 {: #devsecops-config-github-status}

-Status checks are required in One-Pipeline to enforce a comprehensive set of quality and security measures on the code.
+Status checks are required in DevSecOps to enforce a comprehensive set of quality and security measures on the code.
 This ensures that code changes are safe and reliable before they are merged into a protected branch.
 By requiring status checks to pass before merging, you can prevent broken or untested code from being deployed to production.

 When a pull request is submitted, the PR/CI pipeline automatically triggers a series of tests, validations, and other checks to verify the proposed changes.

 Only when all the required status checks pass successfully will the pull request be considered eligible for merging into the protected branch.

-By leveraging status checks within One-Pipeline, you can maintain code quality, adhere to coding standards, and ensure the absence of vulnerabilities or critical flaws before incorporating changes into your project's protected branch.
+By leveraging status checks within DevSecOps, you can maintain code quality, adhere to coding standards, and ensure the absence of vulnerabilities or critical flaws before incorporating changes into your project's protected branch.

 For more information on configuring status checks, refer to the [Configuring Status Checks Only (Status Checks Configuration)](#configuring-status-checks-only-status-checks-configuration) section for a reference implementation.